-For any specific incident, after full review and recommendation from the Airside Management team, the Head of Airside Operations, at their sole discretion, may elect to impose a serious, but lessor penalty, for the infringement or incident.
+For any specific incident, after full review and recommendation from the Airside Management team, the General Manager of Operations, at their sole discretion, may elect to impose a serious, but lessor penalty, for the infringement or incident.
 This discretion would be used rarely and only in specific cases

 BAC may at any time withdraw or suspend an Authority for Use Airside or an Authority to Drive Airside.
-The removal of any AUA and ADA will be immediate.
-All drivers must hand over relevant ADA cards & AUA labels when advised to do so.